Fatall01/DataEngineering_project3/README.md

 Wait, but who is Gans?
 According to my data science instructor, Gans is a startup developing an e-scooter-sharing system, which aspires to operate in the most populous cities all around the world.
 In each city, there will be hundreds of e-scooters parked in the streets and allows users to rent them by the minute.
 What Gans specifically want is to anticipate as much as possible scooter movements.
-Predictive modeling is certainly on the roadmap, but the first step is to collect more data.
-Since data is needed every day, in real-time and accessible by everyone in the company, the challenge is going to be collecting different external data and creating an automated pipeline in the cloud.
+The challenge is going to be collecting different external data and creating an automated pipeline in the cloud.
 Here are the steps I followed in order to reach their goal:

 -	Collect data from external sources
 -	Store the data in a local database (MySQL)